-You’ll start to notice play time won’t be as often as they are getting older now.
-Keep an eye that your cat is staying healthy and eating right.
-They are prone to gaining weight and some illness can start to show in this period.
+You’ll start to notice play time won’t be as often.
+Keep an eye out that your cat is staying healthy and eating right.
+They are prone to gaining weight in this period of their life.
+Illness can start to creep in, regular vet check ups are recommended.

 Senior Cat – 11 – 14 Years:

-The lifespan of cats vary, they are senior cats now.
-Keep them in as much comfort as possible, make food and water easily accessible and have regular checkups with the vet.
+The lifespan of cats vary, if they’ve reached this stage they are considered a senior.
+Give them as much comfort as possible, make food and water easily accessible and have regular checkups with the vet.

 15 Years and over: